Our programs for children are designed to help us live our third and fourth principles at church:

 Each session will help us understand our own values and the values of others, and involve activities such as physical activities, cooperative games, story time, music/singing/dancing, and arts and crafts.
 Throughout the year, there will be workshops , where congregation and community members will be invited to share their skills with the children (i.e.: yoga, meditation, music, cooking. etc.).
 Several times a year the children and youth will also participate in special events, such as social justice projects, community service projects, youth-led community suppers, and holiday craft workshops.

-Our High School Youth Group meets once a week.
+Our Youth Group meets twice a month on the 2nd and 4th Sundays from 2-4pm.
 Youth meet with experienced facilitators to learn more about Unitarian Universalism and clarify their own values and beliefs.
 Activities may include service opportunities.
 Youth work with the adult leaders to create and lead a Sunday service.
 They also are encouraged to participate in worship services and congregational life throughout the year.

 Our Whole Lives (OWL) Offered for Youth (Gr.
 7-9)

-UUCM will offer the “Our Whole Lives” (OWL) Sexuality Education program for grades 7-9 at UUCM during the 2018-19 church year.
 The “Our Whole Lives” (OWL) Sexuality Education program provides age-appropriate comprehensive sexuality education that is consistent with our UU principles and values.
-The OWL curriculum for youth in Grades 7-9 provides comprehensive sexuality education, including anatomy, birth control, pregnancy and birth, masturbation, sexual relationships, gender identity, and sexual orientation.
+OWL curriculum is taught by trained leaders.
+The curriculum for youth in Grades 7-9 provides comprehensive sexuality education, including anatomy, birth control, pregnancy and birth, masturbation, sexual relationships, gender identity, and sexual orientation.
 Importance of consent in sexual relationships, body image, and images of sexuality in the media are also included.
 The youth participate actively in discussions and role play.
 They are encouraged to develop their values in accord with our UU principles.
 Parents need not be UUCM members or friends in order to have a child join the OWL program.
-Parents/guardians who are interested in having their child(ren) participate should contact Jamie Ferrier, Congregational Administrator.
+Parents/guardians who are interested in having their child(ren) participate should contact the Office. *Not currently offered*

 Several times a year the children and youth participate in special events, including Mystery Sharing Friends, Everyone’s Birthday party, family hikes, Winter pageant and many more multi-generational events.